-The survey results indicated that all the participants (100.00%) were male.
+The survey results indicated that all the participants (100%) were male.
 The managerial and professional staff came from two different countries.
 Furthermore, 5.26% of them were French and 94.74% were Thais.
-Moreover, 42.11% of them were aged between 26 and 30, 15.79% were aged between 31 and 50, and the remainder were between 51 and 60 years old.
-Therefore, most respondents in this ICJV project were aged between 26 and 30 years.
+Moreover, 42.11% of them were aged between 26 years old and 30 years old, 15.79% were aged between 31 years old and 50 years old and the remainder were between 51 years old and 60 years old.
+Therefore, most respondents in this ICJV project were aged between 26 years old and 30 years old.

 This network consisted of 71 nodes, comprised of 19 research respondents and 52 other project participants who were named by them.
 The network boundary was defined as all the participants from the organisation chart of this project; as a result, there were 19 participants in this case study.
 The collaboration networks, network structure and the strength of the ties between nodes developed by the collected ICJV project and the expertise of different stakeholders in various positions in the collaborative network is shown Figure 1.
 An arrow represents the existence of collaboration between two firms.
-The direction of the link is from the recipient to the knowledge source, and the weight of the links between nodes indicates the frequency with which knowledge was transferred between two actors.
-Observtions reveal that the stronger the tie, the more often they exchange knowledge.
+The direction of the link is from the recipient to the knowledge source and the weight of the links between nodes indicates the frequency with which knowledge was transferred between two actors.
+Observations reveal that the stronger the tie, the more often they exchange knowledge.